PlayitLOUD73/skies-of-wrath/docs/gameDocument.md

 I might change the gimmick from the power system (I cannot think of an implmentation that would be fun) to a procedurally generated island system to have ground combatants.

+I think the gimmick will be unique enemy types and random parameters to make the game feel different enough.

 # Challenges Faced
-Creating enemy AI is difficult, but I have some ideas to implement before the next milestone.
+Creating enemy AI is difficult, and I will be keeping it simple since the game is fun with the simple AI.

 # Timeline